danielemarg/Coursera_Capstone/README.md

 Recomendations and results based on the data analysis.
 Discussion of any limitations and how the results can be used, and any conclusions that can be drawn.

+## Obteining the Data

+After researching on the internet I found that the this project can be developed using open data provided by the Goverment of the City of Buenos Aires.
+If you are interested in researching, you could find all the datasets regarding the City of Buenos Aires in this link:
+<a href="https://data.buenosaires.gob.ar/dataset">Buenos Aires Data</a>
+For this this project I will use the following datasets:
+<a href="https://data.buenosaires.gob.ar/dataset/barrios">Neighborhoods of Buenos Aires (GeoJSON)</a>
+<a href="http://cdn.buenosaires.gob.ar/datosabiertos/datasets/terrenos-valor-de-oferta/precio-de-terrenos-2018.csv">Land Prices 2018 (CSV)</a>
+<a href="https://developer.foursquare.com/docs/">Location Data Foursquare API</a>